 This is a relatively tricky calculation; compared to the previous one.
 Here again, two parameters are involved:

 - Number of candidates appearing for NEET that particular year

 NEET Percentile =[(Total no. of candidates appearing – NEET Rank) /Total no. of candidates appearing] x 100

 This can be explained with the help of an example, take a look:

 If B has secured rank 90 and 7,00,000 candidates appeared in NEET that year, then the percentile of B can be calculated as follows:

 NEET Percentile = [(7,00,000 – 90) /7,00,000] x 100 = 99.98

-This was an explanation of how one can calculate NEET percentile, percentile formula in NEET.
-Learn more about NEET at BYJU’S.
+This was an explanation of how one can calculate the NEET percentile and the percentile formula in NEET.
+For information on percentile to marks converter, how to calculate NEET marks with examples and to learn more about NEET visit BYJU’S.